enidrapp105/parp/README.md

 I also referenced @chrisrouck on Youtube for the visualizer so go check him out at https://www.youtube.com/@chrisrouck

+## To run:
-To run clone the repository and run
+clone the repository and run
 Install dependencies:
     ``Make install-deps``
 Then run: